If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Freistaat Bayern||Bavaria|

 Neuburg an der Donau (official name: Neuburg a. d.
-Donau) is situated at an altitude of 380 m on the river Danube in northern Upper Bavaria.
+Donau) is situated at an elevation of 380 m on the river Danube in northern Upper Bavaria.
 The oldest traces of a settlement at this place date from about 100 BC.
 In the 3rd century AD the Romans founded a small fort at this site.
 The dukes from the Agilolfing family followed the Romans around 400 AD.
 In 798 the place was first mentioned as 'Niwinburg' (Neuburg, meaning 'new castle'), and in 1229 Neuburg was first mentioned as a town.
 Duke Ludwig VII "the Bearded" of Bavaria (Upper Bavaria-Ingolstadt) chose Neuburg as one of his residences in 1420.
 After the Landshut War of Succession, Neuburg became the residence of Pfalz-Neuburg in 1505.
 Beginning in 1522, the castle was enlarged in splendid Renaissance style under Count Palatine Ottheinrich, who converted to the Protestant faith.
 In 1556 Ottheinrich became Elector of the Palatinate (Pfalz) and from then on until his death in 1559 resided in Heidelberg.
 A number of important buildings in the town were erected under his successor Count Palatine Philipp Ludwig (15691614).
 Under Philipp Ludwig's son, Count Palatine Wolfgang Wilhelm, the splendid Renaissance and Baroque court church was completed as a Lady church.
 The last Count Palatine residing in Neuburg was Count Palatine and Elector Philipp Wilhelm (16531690).
 In 1742 Pfalz-Neuburg came to Pfalz-Sulzbach.
 When the Bavarian line of the Wittelsbach family became extinct in 1777, the line Pfalz-Sulzbach inherited their countries and united Bavaria and the Palatinate under Prince Karl Theodor of Bavaria who subsequently took his residence in Munich.
 From 1828 until after World War I Neuburg was a garrison town.
 Today, Neuburg is known as one of Bavaria's towns with the most beautiful historical town centres.
 It is the capital of the district Neuburg-Schrobenhausen and has a population of about 28,500.

 The old residence castle [left, no.1479: left] was built in 15301545 by Count Palatine Ottheinrich in early Renaissance style.
 The court chapel was the oldest protestant church of Bavaria.
 The Baroque east wing with the two dominant towers was added in 16651668 by Elector Philipp Wilhelm.